sourcegraph/sourcegraph-public-snapshot/doc/cody/core-concepts/cody-gateway.md

 Cody Gateway is hosted at `cody-gateway.sourcegraph.com`.
 To use Cody Gateway, your Sourcegraph instance must be connected to the service in this domain.

 > WARNING: Sourcegraph Cody Gateway access must be included in your Sourcegraph Enterprise subscription plan.
-You can verify it by checking it with your Sourcegraph administrator.
+You can verify it by checking it with your account manager.
 If you are a [Sourcegraph Cloud](../../cloud/index.md) user, Cody is enabled by default on your instance starting with Sourcegraph 5.1.

 ## Configuring custom models